gantry/docs/pages/01.gantry5/01.basics/09.roadmap/docs.md

     tag: [gantry5]
 ---

-Gantry 5's beta, launching initially for the Joomla platform, is a multi-phase plan that includes key milestones leading up to the full initial release.
-With the initial beta already available, we are providing this document to clarify which milestones we have planned for the next major beta release, followed by the initial release candidate.
+Gantry 5's, launching initially for the Joomla platform, is a multi-phase plan that includes key milestones leading up to the full initial release.
+With the initial beta already available, we are providing this document to clarify which milestones we have planned for the next major release.

->>> This information is fluid and subject to change as we receive feedback from open beta participants and discover additional opportunities for improvement.
+>>> This information is fluid and subject to change as we receive feedback from users and discover additional opportunities for improvement.

 Beta 1
 -----